rogulati/Verifier/dotnet/2 - FaceCheck Verifier/README.md

 ```

 ### Create your credential
-To use the sample we need a configured Verifiable Credential in the azure portal.
+To use the sample we need a configured Verified ID service with VerifiedEmployee credential in the Entra admin center portal.
-In the project directory CredentialFiles you will find the `VerifiedCredentialExpertDisplayDefinition.json` file and the `VerifiedCredentialExpertRulesDefinition.json` file.
-Use these 2 files to create your own VerifiedCredentialExpert credential.

 You can find the instructions on how to create a Verifiable Credential in the azure portal [here](https://aka.ms/didfordevs)

-Make sure you copy the value of the credential URL after you created the credential in the portal.
 Copy the URL in the `CredentialManifest` part of the `appsettings.json`.
 You need to manually copy your Microsoft AAD Verifiable Credential service created Decentralized Identifier (did:..) value from this page as well and paste that in the appsettings.json file for `IssuerAuthority`.

 ### API Payloads
-The API is called with special payloads for issuing and verifying verifiable credentials.
+The API is called with special payloads for verifying verifiable credentials with FaceCheck.
 The sample payload files are modified by the sample code by copying the correct values from the `appsettings.json` file.
-If you want to modify the payloads `issuance_request_config.json` and `presentation_request_config.json` files yourself, make sure you comment out the code overwriting the values in the VerifierController.cs and IssuerController.cs files.
+If you want to modify the payloads, use `presentation_request_config.json` files yourself, make sure you comment out the code overwriting the values in the VerifierController.cs.
 The code overwrites the Authority, Manifest and trustedIssuers values.
 The callback URI is modified in code to match your hostname.

-For issuance you don't need to change anything, for verifying make sure you follow the instructions from the quickstart and copy paste the correct payload to the `presentation_request_config.json`
+For verifying make sure you follow the instructions from the quickstart and copy paste the correct payload to the `presentation_request_config.json`.
+You will notice facecheck configuration settings in `presentation_request_config.json` as well.
+You could keep the default value 70 or update it per your scenario.

 Make sure you copy the `ClientId`, `ClientSecret` and `TenantTd` you copied when creating the app registration to the `appsettings.json` as well.